-1. Remember, once used, itis non-returnable.
+1. Remember, once used, it is non-returnable so do your best to shop around to get the right equipment.
 Document when an item was bought and save all receipts so you know when warranties run out.

-2. Check with the league and/or baseball organization of any regulations for baseball gear before buying.
-This is always necessary for baseball bats but may include baseball spikes, etc"¦ that players can wear.
+2. Check with the league and/or baseball organization of any regulations for bats, gloves or cleats before buying.
+This is always necessary for baseball bats but may include baseball gloves, spikes, etc"¦ that players can wear.
 Travel team gear and in house recreational leagues may have different regulations.
 That information is crucial for players who may be in both leagues.

 5. Buying the right size fielder's glove is just as important as the correct bat size for developing good habits.
-There are no glove size regulations as for baseball bat size, but finding the right glove is crucial.
+There are no glove size regulations as for baseball bat size, but finding "their" best baseball glove is crucial.
 The good news is that the correct size glove that is not cheaply made, can last a few years, so spending more money on a good glove is often wise.
 Additionally, buying too cheap of a glove can inhibit players from learning to catch.
-As a general rule, a smaller size glove that fit the hand and doesn't flop around when moving around, is best.
+As a general rule, a smaller size leather glove that fit the hand and doesn't flop around when moving around the diamond, is best.

 6. The wrong size batting gloves are also common.
-Players should be sure they fit snugly before using.
-When too big, they will crinkle up and cause blisters to the ballplayer's hands.
-Perhaps most important is making sure players keep an eye on them and do not lose them or leave them at the park.
+Players should be sure they fit snugly before they start using.
+When too big, they break and will crinkle up and cause blisters to the ballplayer's hands.
+Perhaps most important is making sure kids keep an eye on them and do not lose them or leave them at the park.
 Also, be careful they do not get lost in the nightly wash because they can ruin when wet and dried.

 7. Exact batting helmet size is crucial so parents should have kids try helmets on before buying.
-The helmet should be snug but comfortable to run in.
+The helmet should be snug but comfortable to hit and run in.
 Serious injury can occur when the helmet falls off when running the bases.
-Young players should always use a helmet with a mouth guard.
+Young athletes should always use a helmet with a mouth guard.

 8. Catching gear size is also extremely important, too.
 Nothing is funnier than seeing over sized gear on a catcher, but that will inhibit their ability to move around behind the plate.
 Kids outgrow catching gear quickly, so be careful of spending top dollar when they are young.

-9. A protective jock strap and cup should be mandatory for all male players, no matter their position of the ball field.
-Many players will balk at this but it is for their own good and when used as a youngster they will get used to it.
+9. A protective jock strap and cup should be mandatory for all male athletes training, no matter their position of the ball field.
+Many will balk at this but it is for their own good and when used as a youngster they will learn to get used to it in the game.

 After playing major league baseball, Jack Perconte has taught baseball and softball since 1988 and offered valuable coaching training too.
 He has helped numerous youth players reach their potential, as well as having helped parents and coaches navigate their way through the challenging world of youth sports.
 Jack is one of the leading authorities in the areas of youth baseball training and coaching training advice.All Jack Perconte articles are used with copyright permission.